 It’s not even a debate.
 It’s a declaration.

-In actual fact there are only a small percentage of software development teams who have a ‘one-click’, totally hands-off, fully automated deployment process.
-Many teams have a partially manual deployment process and most have an entirely manual process.
+In actual fact there are only a small number of software development teams who have a ‘one-click’, totally hands-off approach.
+In Redgate’s latest State of Database DevOps Report, for example, only 16% of respondents reported they had a fully automated process in place.
+For everyone else, it’s either a partially manual deployment process or an entirely manual process.

 Why aren’t you doing it?